Up to 60% off sofas & mattresses — limited‑time deals.

 Action Summary

-• Judge comfort by seat depth and lumbar contact, not the silhouette alone.
+• Judge comfort by seat depth, cushion fill, and lower-back support rather than by the silhouette alone.

-• For vintage, inspect the frame and support system before buying.
+• For vintage pieces, inspect the frame and seat support before you buy.

 Related sofa styles people compare with camelbacks